 - Mobilisation and service delivery – many civil electricals and mechanical contracts require providers to provide assurance that they can mobilise at short notice, have an understanding of TUPE, and have effective measures in place to recruit, train, and deploy staff and manage the provision of non-staff resources.
 This area may be outlined in the contracts terms and conditions.

 Advice from professional writers

-All staff at Executive Compass have considerable experience in this sector, having completed hundreds of M&E bids and tenders over the years.
+All staff at Executive Compass have considerable experience in this sector, having completed hundreds of mechanical and electrical bids and tenders over the years.
 Our proven in-house style will maximise the strength of your submission, conveying your business’ services in the best light, guiding you on your way to procurement success.
 View our services to learn more about how we can help you, or contact us to discuss with a member of our team.